Sanspareil-III/dataviz-project-template-proposal/README.md

   ### Comparitive Analysis
   * How does the pole resistance measurement change based on humidity?
   * How does the fuse resistance change based on fuse size?

+## Retrospective on Questions
+  ### Distribution Trends
+  * What is the distribution by manufacturer?
+  ** Must implement pie chart
+  * What are the most common breaker types?
+  ** Must implement pie chart

+  ### Performance Trends
+  * How does the new test data compare across geographic areas or climate zones?
+  ** No map functionality yet
+  * How does the new test data compare to equipment of the similar characteristics?
+  ** Working on comparing trending data in current rev

+  ### Comparitive Analysis
+  * How does the pole resistance measurement change based on humidity?
+  ** Can see in scatterplot now
+  * How does the fuse resistance change based on fuse size?
+  ** Can see in scatterplot now

+  ### Aesthetic Requirements
+  * Hoping to introduce unique styling beyond basic coloring of points, possibly with HCL and hue shift.
+  * Some menus could be cleaner, check box style

 ## Sketches
 ![image](https://github.com/Sanspareil-III/dataviz-project-template-proposal/assets/124217150/8c947169-bac6-48fb-85a9-4c7a535ab3e7)